redhat-openstack/khaleesi/doc/tripleo_devtest.md

 * standard package group is installed (things like bash completion, wget, compression utilities, ...)

-* devtest user is present and has passwordless sudo rights
+* devtest user is present and has passwordless sudo rights (unless explicitly told that root user should be used)

 * tripleo-incubator is cloned